sigstore/docs/content/en/cosign/signing/signing_with_containers.md

 $ cosign sign $IMAGE
 ```

-> NOTE: You will need access to a container registry for cosign to work with. [ttl.sh](https://ttl.sh/) offers free, short-lived (ie: hours), anonymous container image hosting if you just want to try these commands out.
+> NOTE: You will need access to a container registry for Cosign to work with. [ttl.sh](https://ttl.sh/) offers free, short-lived (ie: hours), anonymous container image hosting if you just want to try these commands out.

 To create a test image to sign using [ttl.sh](https://ttl.sh), run the following commands: